CaratacusPotts/Matrix-Sequencer/MatrixV2/INFORMATION.md

 ## Issues
-Yeah - there are a few bugs and pooly written code.
-See below for known issues.
+There are a few bugs and pooly written code.
+See Code and PCB info files for known issues.